conversation/lita-datadog/README.md

 To submit data, emit an event on the lita eventbus.
 Each event must have four attributes:

 * name - a string that defines the metric name
-* type - :gauge or :counter
+* type - "gauge" or "counter"
 * host - a string that describes the data host.
 Often a hostname
 * value - a number